What42Pizza/LooF/Language Basics.md

 With basics.LOOF:

 ```
-if ExampleTest
+if ExampleCondition
 	// single statement code block

 OR

-if\_ ExampleTest then
+if\_ ExampleCondition then
 	// multiple statement code block
 end
 ```